Language Models with Rationality: : Our Approach

-Given these, there are {\bf three basic operations} required to generate belief graphs: \begin{des} \item[${\bf H\Rightarrow P}$:] Given a hypothesis H, {\it generate} a set of premises P that may entail H \item[${\bf H\Rightarrow S_{d}}$:] Score whether the model believes that a hypothesis H (or premise $p_i$) is true ($S_d > 0.5$) or not, (i.e. perform yes/no QA). \item[${\bf PH\Rightarrow S_{e}}$:] Score how strongly the model believes a candidate implication (P $\rightarrow$ H) holds, i.e., if the $P$ are all true, $H$ necessarily will be true also (range 0-1). \end{des} The most important of these is the first, in which the model self-generates conjunctive rules concluding $H$ (i.e., reasons $P$ for believing $H$), thus adding new nodes to the graph.
+The most important of these is the first operation, in which the model self-generates conjunctive rules concluding $h$ (i.e., reason $p$ for believing $h$), thus adding new nodes to the graph.

 There are several ways of implementing these basic functions, and our algorithm is agnostic to the method used.
 In our work here, we use Entailer, an off-the-shelf T5-11B trained model with these functionalities \cite{entailer}.
+Further, since the raw score produced by the model tends to be skewed towards 0 or 1, when computing $c_s$ and $c_r$ in practice, we re-scale the raw model score using a set of hyperparameters (cf.~Appendix~\ref{appendix:hyperparams-and-runtime}).

-Note that alternative generation methods could be used also, for example using zero-shot prompting to a large model such as GPT3 \cite{Wei2022ChainOT} or ChatGPT \cite{chatgpt}.
-For example, to generate a rule concluding a statement $s$ such as ``Plants require CO2 to make their own food.'', the model could be prompted with $s$ followed by ``Explain the last statement with a 2-step reasoning chain.'', the numbered generations forming the premises of the rule.
-Similarly, generated statements and rules can be validated as reflecting the model's knowledge by self-querying (``Is p true?'', ``Does p imply q?''), then using the generated yes/no answer token probabilities as a measure of the model's confidences $S_{d}$, $S_{e}$ \cite{Kadavath2022LanguageM}.
+One may use alternative ways to implement these operators, such as chain-of-thought prompting a model like GPT3 \cite{Wei2022ChainOT} or ChatGPT \cite{chatgpt}.
+For example, to generate a rule concluding a hypothesis $h$ such as ``Plants require CO2 to make their food.'', the model could be prompted with $h$ followed by ``Explain the last statement with a 2-step reasoning chain.'', the numbered generations forming the premise $p$.
+Similarly, generated statements and rules can be validated as reflecting the model's beliefs by self-querying (``Is $s$ true?'', ``Does $p$ imply $h$?''), and then using the generated yes/no answer token probabilities as the model's confidence \cite{Kadavath2022LanguageM}.